ehwuts/WFMastery/FEATURE.md

 ## Categories

 -   [ ] Hide category entirely if "Hide Mastered" is on and the entire category is complete
+-   [ ] "Select All" button per category
--   [ ] Toggles to "select/deselect all" per category
+-   [ ] "Invert Selection" button per category

 ## Sliders